Caravan

 gray bedlinen installed and final test of the RGB LED indirect lighting

-colourful artwork to be installed
+colourful artwork installed

 before and after...